UDST/urbansim/_sources/examples.txt

         }
     })

-The keys in this object are table names, the values are also dictionary where the keys are column names and the values are a tuple.
+The keys in this object are table names, the values are also a dictionary where the keys are column names and the values are a tuple.
 The first value of the tuple is what to call the Pandas ``fillna`` function with, and can be a choice of "zero," "median," or "mode" and should be set appropriately by the user for the specific column.
-The second argument is the data type to conver to.
+The second argument is the data type to convert to.
 The user can then call ``utils.fill_na_from_config`` as in the `example <https://github.com/synthicity/sanfran_urbansim/blob/98b308f795c73ffc36c420845f394cbe3322b11b/dataset.py#L22>`_ with a DataFrame and table name and all NaNs will be filled.
 This functionality will eventually be moved into UrbanSim.